 An employee has the right to have a support person present in any meeting which may impact on their employment relationship.
+The employer cannot refuse a reasonable request for the assistance of a support person.
 The support person may be a Union representative, a colleague, family member or friend, but not a person who is potentially a witness or one who may be interviewed as part of the wider process or investigation.
 The support person/Union representative is required to maintain confidentiality.